 The legitimacy theory posits that aligning corporate activities with societal expectations, including environmental responsibility, can enhance competitive advantage (Mousa & Hassan, 2015).
 However, the relationship between environmental disclosures and market value is nuanced.
 Some studies show that while EAD can enhance firm value, the costs of implementing environmental initiatives may outweigh immediate financial benefits (Ayuba & Yunusa, 2023).
 This underscores the need for further research to clarify how EAD influences the market value of oil and gas firms in Nigeria.
 In the global oil and gas industry, environmental accounting disclosure (EAD) has evolved into a critical aspect of corporate reporting, reflecting a firm’s commitment to environmental management.
 With the oil and gas sector responsible for 42% of global CO₂ emissions from fuel combustion (McKinsey & Company, 2020), firms face mounting pressure to disclose their environmental impacts and strategies.
 Globally, significant progress has been made in countries with stringent environmental regulations.
 However, the Nigerian context presents challenges, including weak enforcement and limited transparency in environmental reporting by oil and gas firms (Uwaoma & Ordu, 2016).

 Despite calls for improved corporate social responsibility (CSR) and EAD practices, the direct impact of these disclosures on firm value remains underexplored in Nigeria.
-Globally, companies with strong environmental disclosure tend to perform better, with a 67% increase in market capitalisation for firms effectively reporting their sustainability efforts (KPMG, 2020).
+Globally, companies with strong environmental disclosure tend to perform better, with a 67% increase in market capitalization for firms effectively reporting their sustainability efforts (KPMG, 2020).
 However, such evidence is sparse in Nigeria, where the oil and gas sector contributes significantly to GDP but lacks comprehensive environmental reporting structures (World Bank, 2023).
-Different studies had examined sustainability reporting and firm firm value, such as Osayabor and Izedonmi (2023), Emeka-Nwokeji and Osisioma (2019), and Aliyu-Saleh et al. (2022) likewise, different studies also had been conducted on the effect of environmental accounting disclosure on firm value (Gbenga & Josiah, 2020; Olagunju & Ajiboye, 2022; Adegbie et al., 2020; Akeju & Oguntinmein, 2023).
+Different studies had examined sustainability reporting and firm value, such as Osayabor and Izedonmi (2023), Emeka-Nwokeji and Osisioma (2019), and Aliyu-Saleh et al. (2022) likewise, different studies also had been conducted on the effect of environmental accounting disclosure on firm value (Gbenga & Josiah, 2020; Olagunju & Ajiboye, 2022; Adegbie et al., 2020; Akeju & Oguntinmein, 2023).

 However, in the present researcher’s view, no study has examined the combined impact of emissions, effluents and waste management disclosure on market value of oil and gas companies quoted in the Nigerian Exchange Group (NGX).
-Griffin et al (2017) and Bogdan, et al (2022) conducted studies in this area, however, their studies were either not in Nigeria.
+Griffin et al (2017) and Bogdan, et al (2022) conducted studies in this area, however, their studies were not in Nigeria.
 Okeke, Ifunieze and Nwadiaro (2021) examined the effect of effluents and waste treatment cost disclosure on economic value added of quoted oil and gas firms in Nigeria.
 The study omitted emission and the dependent variable was Economic value Added (EVA), not market value.
 Finally, this study fills this research gap that stems from proxies used to examine the effect of emissions, effluents and waste management disclosure on market value.

 The aim of this research is to evaluate the impact of environmental accounting disclosure on the market value of listed oil and gas firms in Nigeria.
 Specifically, this study seeks to: